RikardLegge/rAmbilight/README.md

 + Ambilight
 + Push bullet

 There are currently no pre-built versions of the plugins, but to build a plugin all that has to be done is change the PATH variable in `sh/build.sh` file to reflect the platform to run on.
 Currently the `build.sh` file path points to the plugin directory on OSX.
-For more information about plugins se [this github page](https://github.com/RikardLegge/rAmbilght-Framework).

 ## The API